 1. What is a drone?

-There are many names for the type of aircraft we fly – unmanned aerial vehicle (UAV), unmanned aerial system (UAS), remotely piloted aircraft system (RPAS), small unmanned aerial system (SUAS) to name a few.
-They can be fixed wing aeroplanes or multi-rotor aircraft, are controlled from the ground and are used to capture data.
+There are many names for the type of aircraft we fly – unmanned aerial vehicle (UAV), unmanned aerial system (UAS), remotely piloted aircraft system (RPAS), small unmanned aerial system (SUAS) and the now CAA preferred small unmanned aircraft (SUA) to name a few.
+They can be fixed wing aeroplanes, helicopter or multi-rotor aircraft, are controlled from the ground and are used to capture data.

 We prefer to call them drones.